aeckhoff/wfEngine/docs/documentation.markdown

         $this->output = $out;
     }

-The wfEngine will look for any output in the processed Object by checking wuith isOutput().
-If true, the processing stops and the Output can be presented.
-If isOutput() returns false, wfEngine looks for the next command returned by the called method and calls the corresponding method.
+The wfEngine will look for any output in the processed object by checking with the `isOutput` method.
+If true, the processing stops and the output can be presented.
+If `isOutput` returns false, wfEngine looks for the next command returned by the called method and calls the corresponding method.
-In this case, the form will be shown, because we have an output.
-If the form is submitted, wfEngine executed 'validateAction' via $_GET['cmd'], which was set to 'validate' in the forms action parameter.
+In this example, the form will be shown, because we have an output.
+If the form is submitted, wfEngine executes `validateAction` via `$_GET['cmd']`, which was set to `validate` in the forms action parameter.

     public function validateAction() {
         if (!$this->wf->checkGivenHash() || !$this->wf->checkLast('default')) {